 Now it started to look like a professional team, and sound a bit like it.
 Trajectory Zone (as it became known) was shown at two IndieGamesCon conferences, and managed to get enough exposure that some websites started putting in article stubs for things like reviews, cheat codes, screenshots, and all that good stuff.
 It looked like we really had something going there.
 (More on Trajectory Zone in a moment.)

 Just a little bit after I started on Trajectory Zone as a full team I started doing various contract game development gigs.
 Most of them I won’t talk about – not because they were bad, but because it’s someone else’s products, and NDA’s were signed at the time of the contracts (however, I’m sure those expired.)
 The highlights were: Golf Game (Voice Over IP work – which my implementation sucked, to be quite honest), Soccer (Player AI), and Racing (vehicle physics – I was actually contracted by the group I was already doing work for to help another group figure it all out) were all done for one group.
-There were bits and pieces projects too, but
+There were bits and pieces projects too, but one of note.

 The other two contract gigs of note were one where I had to replicate the physics of Grand Theft Auto: Vice City.
 Except I had never played the game when it was mentioned, so I got paid my standard contracting rate to sit around and play the game to fully simulate the feel of the vehicles!
 Oddly, the project was canceled a while after that.
 Then there was Marble Attack (that was the development name, which wasn’t supposed to be a final release name.)
 Basic premise was a single player first person shoot for casual gamers – aliens were coming at the player, and you killed them.
 The name came from the test graphics – I threw together differently colored spheres with marble textures on them, each one having a different “personality”.